AceVentura0/AnthropicAPIFileTools/README.md

 - [Anthropic API documentation](https://docs.anthropic.com/en/api/overview)
 - [Anthropic API Files documentation](https://docs.anthropic.com/en/docs/build-with-claude/files)

+## Third-Party Dependencies and Legal Notice
+This package uses the [Anthropic Python SDK](https://github.com/anthropics/anthropic-sdk-python) to interact with the Claude API.
+Use of the Anthropic API is subject to [Anthropic's Terms of Service](https://www.anthropic.com/legal/terms-of-service) and [API documentation](https://docs.anthropic.com/en/api/overview).
+You must have your own valid API key and comply with all applicable terms.
+This package does not include or redistribute any Anthropic proprietary code.

 ## Installation
 Clone this repository and install the package in editable mode: